rongali-naidu/ai-data-discovery-agent/README.md

 ## Overview

-This is a personal project for implementation of an **AI-powered Data Discovery & SQL Generation Agent using AWS Quick Suite** leveraging the following key components:
+This project is for implementation of an **AI-powered Data Discovery & SQL Generation Agent** using **Amazon Quick Suite** leveraging the following key components:

 * **AWS Glue Data Catalog** – for table and metadata management
 * **Amazon S3** – as object store for JSON Metadata Files generated from the Glue Catalog and Sample SQLs